perevalovds/ofxWMFVideoPlayer/README.md

 ## Using the addon

 Addon is linked normally using Project Generator.
-When linking with some addons, for example, ofxOsc, then Unicode-related errors appear.
+When working with some other addons, it's additionally required to define unicode straightforward for successfull build:
-To fix this, change the project's settings Configuration Properties - General - Character set from "Use Unicode..." to "Not set".
+1) Add to C/C++ - Preprocessor Definitions: UNICODE;_UNICODE

-Also, twice second compiling helps!
-(Magic, related with some depencies as I think).
+2) Please sure that General - Character set is "Use Unicode Character Set".

 ## About the example